 This week’s Cooking with Heinen’s post is my way of bidding farewell to winter.
 Or at least telling winter to go away!
 I’m done with you!!
 I love that citrus season is at its peak in February.
-It’s like a little reminder that there is a lot of sunshine somewhere.
+It’s like a little reminder that there’s sunshine somewhere.
 For anyone who enjoys the sunny taste of citrus, don’t miss Heinen’s upcoming Zest Fest!

 I’m sharing two of my favorite desserts to make with this season’s citrus.
 A few years ago I was inspired by a recipe in a friend’s cookbook.
 I admired not only how delicious it sounded but how beautiful it was.
 I was intimidated by the fact that she was a successful pastry chef and the author of the cookbook so I figured I wouldn’t stand a chance at making this complicated dish.
 Why do I aways do this to myself?
 You never know unless you try and, worst case scenario, your kitchen smells good and you waste a few ingredients.
 So I gave it a try!